Trading Futures vs. Stocks: What's the Difference?

 Many exchanges operate clearinghouses, which serve as backstops or "counterparties" for every trade.

-To place a buy or sell order in stocks or futures, an investor would most likely open an account with a broker (many futures brokers are known as futures commission merchants).
-With both stocks and futures, there are different types of orders investors should understand.
+To buy or sell stocks or futures contracts, an investor would most likely open a trading account with a broker (many futures brokers are known as futures commission merchants).
+With both stocks and futures trading, there are different types of orders investors should understand.

 This is an important distinction.
-An investor could, in theory, hold shares of a company forever as long as the company remains publicly traded.
+An investor could, in theory, hold stock forever as long as the company remains publicly traded.
 However, there are a number of reasons this may not happen—for example, if the company is acquired or if it converts into a private entity.

 A futures contract, in contrast, has a fixed life.
-A crude oil June 2023 futures contract, for example, expires on a certain date based on the contract specifications.
-As a contract nears its expiration, many futures traders close or "roll" their positions into a later month because many firms don't allow physical delivery and will close the position prior to expiration.
+A crude oil June 2026 commodity futures contract, for example, expires on a certain date based on the contract specifications.
+As a contract nears its expiration, many futures traders close or "roll" their positions into a later month because many brokerage firms don't allow physical delivery and will close the position prior to the first notice date or the expiration date, whichever comes first.

 Margin can be used to trade futures and stocks, but there are key differences